Who is Retrieval-Masters Creditors Bureau?

 Phone number: (800) 666-8097

 Should I contact or pay Retrieval-Masters Creditors Bureau, Inc.?

-The best way to handle this is to work with a credit repair professional.
-They delete millions of negative items every year from companies like Retrieval-Masters Creditors Bureau, Inc. for millions of clients nationwide.
+The most effective way to deal with Retrieval-Masters Creditors Bureau is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like Retrieval-Masters Creditors Bureau, Inc. on behalf of their clients.